fransiscaandriani/zendesk-coding-challenge/README.md

 ## How to run
 ### 1. From your IDE
 - Run the `Main` class : `src/com/java/Main.java`
-- Input the name of test file that you want to run in command line
+- Input the name of test file (e.g. `testFile.txt`) that you want to run in command line

 ### 2. Using jar file
 - Run `mvn clean package` from project root folder